mlesnoff/Jchemo.jl/README.md

 (:algo, :fitm, :kwargs)
 ```

-Another possible syntax to build object `model` is
+An alternative syntax for building object `model` is

 ```julia
 nlv = 15 ; scal = true